gilad-altshuler/ECG-classification/README.md

 five different arrhythmias in accordance with the AAMI EC57 standard and a method for transferring the knowledge acquired on this task to the myocardial infarction (MI) classification task.

-This project aims are 2:
+This project goals are 3:
-- to reproduce the high accuracy results shown in the Kauschee et al. article (see acknowledgement section).
--
+- Design simple yet accurate model to the prediction task
+- Try to transfer the learnt model for Arrhythmia task for MI task
+- Comprehend the CNN layers and their meanings

 ## Datasets
 ### Content:
 Arrhythmia Dataset